wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/continuation-transaction.md

 Continuation transaction as a stage of execution of a [dApp](/ru/blockchain/account/dapp) script callable function.
 If a dApp script complexity exceeds 4000, its execution is split into several stages.
 The first stage is performed within an [Invoke Script transaction](/en/blockchain/transaction-type/invoke-script-transaction).
 The further stages are performed within Continuation transactions that are created automatically by block generators.
 [More about continued calculations](/en/ride/advanced/continuation)

+A block generator creates the Continuation transaction if there is an uncompleted calculation sequence.
+A user cannot send a Continuation transaction, so it does not have the `senderPublicKey` and `proofs` fields.

 > A script execution with a continuation is added in node version 1.3.0 and enabled with feature #16 “Continuations”.
 Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 ## Fee